 The real estate industry in the US is still run by the MLS system, and even such big portals like Zillow depend on Multiple Listing Services to find information about homes.
 I can’t help but mention that with the acquisition of Trulia, the combined company will own 71 percent of online real estate traffic.
 This may eventually lead to Zillow becoming the owner of a proprietary network that will pull brokers away from NAR and unseat MLS entirely.
 "He who owns the information, owns the world," — you've heard that before, right?

 You can read more about the strategic Zillow-Trulia merger, and the joint entity's far reaching plans to become the almost sole owner of the real estate data in the US, in an article by Cody Boyte.
 I emailed Cody with a couple of questions regarding access to real estate data in the United States, and here is what he said: "If you wanted to create a full system like Trulia or Zillow, you’ll eventually have to deal with the NAR or the local multiple listing services in the US.
-But, for the short run, to prove your product works, you could start with using the APIs from Trulia and Zillow."
+But, for the short run, to prove your product works, you could start with using the APIs from Zillow."